mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/edge-lb-mlb-example/index.md

     }
     ```

-1. Deploy the `nginx` app using the following command:
+1. Deploy the `nginx` app:

     ```bash
     dcos marathon app add nginx.json
     ```

-1. Open a text editor, then copy and paste the following to create the `nginx-edgelb.json` pool configuration file to expose and access the `nginx` service:
+1. Copy and paste the following in your text editor to create the `nginx-edgelb.json` pool configuration file to expose and access the `nginx` service:

     ```json
     {